 This is normally for six months.
 You have no right to stay at the end of the tenancy period agreed if your landlord has given you valid notice to leave.

 This is often used by public-sector landlords.
 It gives you far greater rights to stay at the end of the tenancy period agreed.
 Ideally, you should contact your solicitor before you agree the terms of a tenancy with your landlord.
 This will give you the chance to check whether the terms are fair and legal before you commit to them.

-If you don't already have a solicitor, you can find a list of solicitors in your area by visiting the Law Society's Find a solicitor and searching under 'Landlord and tenant - residential'.
+If you don't already have a solicitor, you can find a list of solicitors in your area by visiting the Law Society's Find a solicitor website and searching under 'Houses, property and neighbours'.
 Or you can call 020 7320 5650.

 If the tenancy agreement you are considering is relatively straightforward, you will probably only need one meeting with your solicitor to check the agreement through.
 Your solicitor will then send you a letter to summarise the advice they have given you.